lmaczulajtys/maczulajtys.github.io/_posts/2020-02-27-cloud-cost-optimization.md

 ---
 title: Cloud cost optimization in 6 steps
 date: 2020-02-27 00:00:00 +0100
-categories: [Cloud]
+categories: [Cloud, Miscellaneous]
 tags: [cloud]
 ---
-Read article on <a href="https://pretius.com/cloud-cost-optimization-in-6-steps/" target="_blank">https://pretius.com/cloud-cost-optimization-in-6-steps/</a>
+Some tips on how to optimize costs in public cloud.

+<a href="https://pretius.com/cloud-cost-optimization-in-6-steps/" target="_blank">Read the whole article on pretius.com blog.</a>